 She was totally unaware of the fact that somebody was on to her shoplifting routine nor was she even aware of the fact that somebody had seen her in the store the previous night and came upon her abandoned cart, filled up with groceries and lacking the many cartons of cigarettes she had placed there.

-I could now see her on that last aisle, the same aisle where she had left the cart the previous night, peering around the corner while looking to see if it was clear for her to quickly exit the grocery department and then exit the store.
-Time is of the essence with this kind of a shoplifter...get in, get the goods, and get out of the store quickly with no time set aside for any tap-dancing.
+I could now see her on that last aisle, the same aisle where she had left the cart the previous night, peering around the corner while looking to see if it was clear for her to quickly exit the grocery department and then hightail it out of the store.
+Time is of the essence with this kind of a shoplifter...get in, get the goods, and get out of the store quickly with absolutely no time set aside for any tap-dancing.

 Wow, I am completely aware of her MO "method of operation" in stealing large quantities of cigarettes.
 She was a good booster and knew her planned routine well and from that moment on I couldn't argue the fact that she had done this many times before at this same Gemco.